 Hepatitis is an inflammation of the liver.
 Many things can cause it.
-One of the causes is infection with a virus called the hepatitis A virus (HAV).
+One cause is infection with the hepatitis A virus (HAV).
 This virus can spread through food or water.
-It can also spread directly from person to person.
-This could happen if someone does not wash his or her hands after coming in contact with infected stool.
-(For example, after using the bathroom or changing a dirty diaper.)
-HAV often spreads in daycare settings, restaurants, and places with poor sewage treatment.
+It can also spread from person to person through infected stool.
+For example, it spreads if a person doesn’t wash his or her hands after using the bathroom or changing a dirty diaper.
+HAV often spreads in daycare, restaurants, and places with poor sewage treatment.
 In most cases, the virus doesn’t make children very sick.
-It may cause flulike symptoms.
+It may cause symptoms like the flu.
 But it likely won’t cause long-term problems.

-Symptoms usually appear about 2 to 6 weeks after exposure to the virus.
+Symptoms usually appear about 2 to 6 weeks after contact with the virus.
 Symptoms are often mild in children.
-They include:
+They can include:

 Tiredness and weakness

 Yellowing of the skin and whites of the eyes, dark urine, or light-colored stools (jaundice)

 Hepatitis A goes away on its own.
 It may take several weeks or months.
 Symptoms are treated to make your child comfortable.
 Make sure to:

 Make sure your child gets plenty of rest.